olafurpg/language-server/docs/users/import-build.md

 bloopExportJarClassifiers in Global := Some(Set("sources"))
 ```

-Finally, run `sbt semanticdbEnable bloopInstall` to generate the Bloop JSON
+Finally, run `sbt metalsEnable bloopInstall` to generate the Bloop JSON
 configuration files.
 Once complete, execute the
 "[Connect to build server](#bloop)" command to tell Metals to start a Bloop
 build server.